 As makers of environment-friendly clothing materials, we want to make sustainable fashion accessible to all.
 But this goal goes beyond just manufacturing eco-conscious materials.
 It’s a promise to future generations to always innovate, collaborate, and try to be part of the solution to the world’s most pressing sustainability issues.
-That’s why with Eastman Naia™ we are mapping our sustainability goals with the United Nations Sustainable Development Goals, which act as a blueprint to achieving a better, more sustainable future for everyone.
+That’s why, with Eastman Naia™, we are mapping our sustainability goals with the United Nations Sustainable Development Goals, which act as a blueprint for achieving a better, more sustainable future for everyone.

-The United Nations’ 17 Sustainable Development Goals (SDGs) address global challenges including poverty, inequality, climate change, environmental degradation, peace, and justice.
-We recognize our responsibility to participate in positive change and will contribute to the achievement of the SDGs.
+The United Nations’ 17 Sustainable Development Goals (SDGs) are the blueprint to help achieve a better, more sustainable future for everyone.
+These goals address global challenges, including poverty, inequality, climate change, environmental degradation, peace, and justice.
+The Eastman Naia™ team recognizes our responsibility to participate in positive change and will contribute to the achievement of the SDGs.

 The SDGs guide the Naia™ sustainability efforts in three critical impact areas: